airvlab/cathsim/README.md

 1. Attach the CatmullRomSpline script to an empty GameObject or any GameObject where you need spline interpolation.
 2. Create an array of control points (values) that you want to interpolate.
-3. Initialize the CatmullRomSpline by calling the constructor with the control points array.
+3. Initialise the CatmullRomSpline by calling the constructor with the control points array.
 4. Use the GetValue method to interpolate values along the spline at different positions.
 5. Use the Test method to do sample interpolation tests